BPpearsall/watch-Next/README.md

-# User story
+# WatchNext

-I want a website where I can find a new movie to watch.
-<br>When I open the site I am shown a selection of movies <br>
-where I can view information on their ratings, run date,
-<br>and watch a trailer.
-If I find a movie I am interested in, <br>
-I can save it to a watch list.
+### WatchNext is a website where you can find the current top 15 movies and view all kinds of information about them.
+Our website allows the user to save the name of any movie that piques there interest and save it for later.

 # How to use WatchNext
 ### 1. Once you are loaded into site you will find the top 15 movies of the day